cab-1729/Pandoc-Themes/README.md

 + [typora-free](https://aur.archlinux.org/packages/typora-free) for the AUR was used for visual aid
 + Themes are inspired from all those who wrote themes for Typora
 + Of course, none of this would be possible without [pandoc](https://pandoc.org/) and [texlive](https://www.tug.org/texlive/)

+## Features not supported
++ Highlight - Pandoc does not support highlight
++ Footnotes - Typora and Pandoc deal with footnotes in very different ways, hence this feature is not implemented.